 2049 Century Park East\\Suite 700\\Los Angeles, CA 90067-3109\\United States

-Seth prosecutes and defends claims for misappropriation of trade secrets, breach of contract, intentional interference, and breach of fiduciary duty, among other claims.
-He also counsels clients with respect to identifying, defining, and protecting their trade secret, confidential, and proprietary information.
+Seth represents companies and individuals in intellectual property and business litigation involving a wide-range of claims, including misappropriation of trade secrets, breach of contract, intentional interference, and breach of fiduciary duty.
+He also counsels clients with respect to defining, classifying, and protecting their confidential, proprietary, and trade secret information.
 Seth works closely with forensic experts to conduct investigations of current and former employees.
 He has successfully defended complex mass “raid” cases to verdict after lengthy jury trials, and obtained and defeated ex parte applications for temporary restraining orders and motions for preliminary injunction.

-Seth has successfully brought claims for violation of international law against agencies and instrumentalities of a foreign state under the Foreign Sovereign Immunities Act.
-He participated in a hearing before the US Senate Helsinki Commission, directly negotiated with high-ranking foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $60 million against a foreign state.
-Seth’s high-profile litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.
+Seth is experienced in cross-border litigation involving the theft of trade secrets and property overseas, including in China.
+He is familiar with sovereign immunity issues and has participated in a hearing before the US Senate Helsinki Commission, negotiated with foreign officials and the US State Department, and obtained a favorable judgment and sanctions award of over $122 million against a foreign state.
+His high-profile cross-border litigation matters have been the subject of articles in The National Law Journal, The Daily Journal, The Blog of LegalTimes, Law360, The Los Angeles Times, The New York Times, and The Washington Post, and in law review articles in the Loyola of Los AngelesInternational & Comparative Law Review and the International Journal of Cultural Property.

 Seth has served on boards of several community organizations.
 He is a recipient of the State Bar of California’s Wiley M. Manuel Award for Pro Bono Legal Services.

 Defended one of California’s largest independent physician associations in a lengthy jury trial for alleged misappropriation of trade secrets and breach of contract.
-The jury found that Seth’s client did not engage in any willful or malicious misconduct and awarded a tiny fraction of the damages sought.
+The jury found that the defendant did not engage in any willful or malicious misconduct and awarded a tiny fraction of the damages sought.